 If you’re looking for an address, look up the Dark Hedges in Ballymoney.

 3. Ballintoy Harbour

-4. Carrick-a-Rede rope bridge
+4. Carrick-a-Rede Rope Bridge

 This bridge is for daredevils (or people without fear of heights!).
-This ropebridge dangles above a roaring sea, and with a nice fresh Northern Irish breeze (or rather: strong gusts of wind), you’ll definitely feel it wobble about while you’re crossing it.
-Why would you even, you say?
-Well, the island on the other side used to be quite important for fishermen, but nowadays it’s mostly because of the jaw dropping views.
-Price: about £6.
+This rope bridge dangles above a roaring sea, and with a nice fresh Northern Irish breeze (or rather: strong gusts of wind).
+You’ll definitely feel it wobble about while you’re crossing it.
+It’s 20 meters across and 30 meters high and can only handle 8 people on it at one time.
+In the last year, it’s already seem half a million visitors!

 5. Giants Causeway

-You can visit the Causeway for free, but make sure to not use the official parking site.
-Just park somewhere else, and bypass the visitors building (as far as I know it’s completely legal to do so).
+You can visit Giant’s Causeway for free, but make sure to not use the official parking site.
+Just park somewhere else, and bypass the visitor’s building. s far as I know it’s completely legal to do so.
 I found the Causeway incredibly fascinating and beautiful.

-6. Dunluce castle
+6. Dunluce Castle

-Part of the castle dropped in the sea in the nineteenth century.
-Back on the mainland there once used to be a village next to the castle, but that was destroyed in the Irish Uprising of 1641.
+Part of the castle dropped into the sea in the 19th century.
+Back on the mainland there used to be a village next to the castle, but that was destroyed in the Irish Uprising of 1641.
 It’s estimated 95% of the village lays undiscovered.

 Northern Ireland has easily one of my favorite visits, and a large part of that is the gorgeous sights I saw along the Causeway Coastal Route.
 Definitely make it a part of your UK Bucket List!